Student Rights and Responsibilities

 Simple misunderstandings can be a source of conflict between people who are different from each other in some way.
 Poor communication is the cause of many such situations.
 The absence of effective communication and feedback may give rise to a perception of discrimination.
 Better communication at the onset of the relationship is one way to offset this.
 Better communication, while not a panacea, can help to reduce the scope and severity of misperceptions.
 This site is designed to help you interact and communicate with people who have disabilities.
 In a classroom setting it is important for professors and students to show the same understanding and support to students with disabilities as they would to other students.
 While there is really nothing extraordinary about meeting and communicating with people with disabilities, using the suggested behaviors could bridge some of the perceived and real differences that exist between people with and without disabilities.

-General Strategies for Communicating Effectively with Students with Disabilities
+Suggestions for Communicating Effectively with Students with Disabilities

 Effective communication and consultation are often vital to students’ adjustment and success at college.
 The following strategies are important for communicating effectively with students who have disabilities.